orthecreedence/wookie-doc/views/pages/index.md

 [http-parse](https://github.com/orthecreedence/http-parse).
 Wookie's code is hosted on [github](https://github.com/orthecreedence/wookie).

-*Wookie is very new and considered beta.*
+*Wookie is somewhat new and considered beta.*

 See __[Wookie's documentation](/docs).__